it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

  .. image:: images/dashboard_configuration.png
   :width: 100 %

 You are now ready to configure EXPERImonitor and start a new experiment.
-For further instructions please go to :doc:`Using the EXPERImonitor Dashboard </mainContent/Using_the_dashboard>` section.
+For further instructions please go to :doc:`Using the EXPERImonitor Dashboard <Using_the_dashboard>` section.

 EXPERImonitor default configuration
 ###################################